 Referenced/spoofed a few times.
 Strong Bad's Cowboy Cop alter-ego Dangeresque, from the Strong Bad Emails "stunt double" and "dangeresque 3", wears Cool Shades.
 In the Strong Bad Email "the bet", Homestar manages to win the titular bet with Strong Bad that he can "be's cool" by simply putting on a pair of Cool Shades and saying "'Sup?".

 Homestar Runner also subverted the trope in a different skit, where Homestar buys a pair of "cool shades" from Bubs but stashes them inside a can of yellow paint before wearing them.
 When he dons the shades, still dripping with paint, the result is that he looks even more foolish than usual and can barely see, causing him to apparently confuse Strong Sad for an old friend named "Dripping Yellow Madness".

 Sign up for TV Tropes' forums and you can post a Cool Shades smiley!
-Or most any forum these days.
-If you happen to not have access something that writes it, just write a B, followed by a bracket opening to the left, possibly with a dash in between [ B) and B-), respectively.]
+Or on just about any forum these days.
+If you happen to not have access to something that writes it, just write a B, followed by a bracket opening to the left, possibly with a dash in between [ B) and B-), respectively.]

 Throttle from Biker Mice from Mars wears a pair of sunglasses at all times.
 This is because as a result of being experimented on he lost his eyes and got them replaced by bionic ones.
 Although some Biker Mice fans say he's blind.